2025 Convergence Dates: Tuesday, August 12 to Saturday, August 23rd

 Bring Your Energy: Be prepared for long, creative 10-hour days—don’t forget to take your vitamins!

-Program Details
+Program Dates

-If you’re traveling from outside Marion County, plan for additional travel days on Monday, August 11, and Sunday, August 24.
+Tuesday, August 12 to Saturday, August 23. **If you’re traveling from outside Marion County, please plan for additional travel days on Monday, August 11, and Sunday, August 24.
+The Convergence dates may shift from year to year based on seasonal factors and other program considerations.

 Indy Convergence’s Arts Flex Space